cemreefe/cemreefe/README.md

 It's cemre!

-- 🍪 I'm interested in AI and languages
+- 🍪 Interested in AI and languages
-- 🔭 I’m currently working on GANs in BU Catlabs
+- 🔭 Currently working on GANs in BU Catlabs
-- 🦉 I’m also quite experienced in web development thanks to my fun projects
+- 🦉 Also quite experienced in web development thanks to my fun projects

 <!--
 **cemreefe/cemreefe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.